UPDATE THE LOOK OF YOUR PROPERTY WITHOUT FUSS AND HIGH COSTS

 If you’re not interested in re-sealing your own asphalt driveway there are always those carts going round in late spring and throughout the summer that will re-seal your asphalt driveway for approximately $120 or more.

 There’s nothing worse than seeing a driveway freshly sealed with sealant splashes all over the place.
-It really does defeat some of the esthetic purpose of the job.
+It really does defeat some of the esthetic purposes of the job.

 How to seal an asphalt driveway or at least this is how I did and it looks amazing if I do say so myself.